How to Deal with Spam: 6 Simple Tips

-Tips to Minimize E-mail Spam
+Tips to Minimize Email Spam

-Put E-mail Filters to Work
+Put Email Filters to Work

-Get to know how to use your e-mail program’s filter features.
-Search your e-mail software help section for filters or rules.
+Get to know how to use your email program’s filter features.
+Search your email software help section for filters or “rules.”

-Remove Visible E-mail Addresses From Your Website
+Remove Visible Email Addresses From Your Website

-Site owners who buy these lists are not ensuring their e-mail is received by those who have a true interest in what they have to offer.
-It’s like throwing a bunch of stuff up against the wall just to see what sticks.
+Site owners who buy these lists are not wise and are shooting in the dark.
+These types of lists do not ensure their email is received by those who have a genuine interest in what they have to offer.
+It’s like throwing a bunch of stuff up against the wall to see what sticks.
 That’s not smart business, is it?